dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-easy-train.markdown

 ```

 ## Sign up for Nexmo and set secrets
 You'll need a Nexmo account.
-You can sign up for a free on [here](https://dashboard.nexmo.com/sign-up).
+You can sign up for a free trial account [here](https://dashboard.nexmo.com/sign-up).
 Once you've signed up, you'll be able to log in to the dashboard.
 From there you can grab your `api_key` and `api_secret` and `from` values from the curl snippet.

 Create a new secrets.yml file in the root of your service, and the three key/values pairs you copied from Nexmo.
 The file should look similar to the following.